Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 More so, if both the type of `e` and the return type of the getter cannot be [inferred][Type inference] (or, in case of the getter, specified explicitly), the type `T` must be specified explicitly.
 In case both `e` and `T` are specified, the type of `e` must be a subtype of `T` (see [subtyping][Subtyping] for more details).

-TODO: we never actually say how getters are similar/different to normal functions and, henceworth, how the inference works
+TODO: we never actually say how getters are similar/different to normal functions and, henceforth, how the inference works

 The initializer expression `e`, if given, serves as the starting value for the property backing field (see [getters and setters section][Getters and setters] for details) and is evaluated when the property is created.
 Properties that are not allowed to have backing fields (see [getters and setters section][Getters and setters] for details) are also not allowed to have initializer expressions.